 Right now the Amazon Echo has a big edge on Google Home, especially if you are an Amazon Prime member.
 I really can only recommend Home if you are a big Google fan, a constant user of Chromecast devices, or love the music sync idea.

 Yet, the price of admission to this new world of digital assistants is relatively low.
-You can buy an Echo Dot for $49 or a Google Home for $129.
+You can buy an Echo Dot or a Google Home.
 Both are fun and extremely useful.
 As time goes on, I expect each of these devices to just keep getting better and better.
 It will be interesting to see them each develop and to see who gets the final edge.